EngineerHema/paint-project/paint-front-end/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# New updates:

+In the project directory, the front-end is updated adding features like drawing a rectangle and filling its colour, *This is only the base of our work*

 ### `npm start`